spwhitton/consfigurator/doc/introduction.rst

 ~~~~

 A machine, container, chroot, or similar.
 Has a plist of static informational
-*host attributes*, usually including at least a hostname, and a property
+*host attributes* ("hostattrs"), usually including at least a hostname, and a
-application specification defining the properties it has.
+property application specification defining the properties it has.

 Property
 ~~~~~~~~